ribh76/4-function-Calculator/README.md

 ---

 ## 🙌 Author
-Built by [Your Name](https://github.com/YOUR-USERNAME) while learning Processing and Java.
+Built by [Rishi Bhat] while learning Processing and Java.